HeCraneChen/total-curvature-estimation/README.md

 ## Run

-From within the `build` directory just issue:
+From within the `build` directory, for triangle mesh, just issue:

+    ./TotalCurvature --in ../example_data/cow.ply --out ../results/cow_mesh.txt --format mesh

+For point cloud, just issue:

-    ./TotalCurvature --in ../example_data/cow.ply --out ../results/cow_mesh.txt --format mesh ./TotalCurvature --in ../example_data/cow.ply --out ../results/cow_cloud.txt --format point_cloud
+    ./TotalCurvature --in ../example_data/cow.ply --out ../results/cow_cloud.txt --format point_cloud

 A glfw app should launch displaying a cow, rendered with color representing total curvature of each point.
 Results of the calculated curvature will be saved in a txt file.
 Note that the values in the visualizer has been rescaled for better visual effect.
 Refer to the output txt file for the calculated total curvature values.